bchcohenlab/rt-fMRI_Neurofeedback_of_ADHD/README.md

 conda activate rtcloud
 psychopy
 ```
 and start MSIT_neurofeedback.py from the app.
+Make sure to check which monitor is selected.

 2) After the MSIT is a resting-state scan.
 Make sure to repeat this step for each resting-state scan throughout the session.
  - start rest.py from PsychoPy app